Featured Images - JEMDR (819 x 1024) (1)

 Recent Articles

-The Current Status of EMDR Therapy Involving the Treatment of Complex Posttraumatic Stress Disorder (Journal of EMDR Practice and Research)
+Editorial: A Clinician’s Guide to the Efficacy of EMDR Therapy (Journal of EMDR Practice and Research)

-The Efficacy of EMDR Early Interventions (Journal of EMDR Practice and Research)
+The Status of EMDR Therapy in the Treatment of Posttraumatic Stress Disorder 30 Years After Its Introduction (Journal of EMDR Practice and Research)

 See other resource types in the EMDRIA™ Library.